jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 pouring their lives out on the page.
 For oth- ers, it means showing their creative process, giving a glimpse into how they do what they do.
-As writer Austin Kleon wrote, “ Our work doesn’t speak for itself.
+As writer Austin Kleon wrote, “Our work doesn’t speak for itself.
 Human beings want to know where things came from, how they were made, and who made them.
 The stories you